-I understand the statement above and I understand that by allowing my student to participate in athletic events, I assume the risk that he/she may be injured, perhaps severely.
+I understand the statement above and I understand that by allowing my student to participate in

-Cinnet of Demant
+athletic events, I assume the risk that he/she may be injured, perhaps severely.

 Signature of Parent

 Printed Name of Parent Date

-ACKNOWLEDGEMENT OF CONDUCT CODE

-I understand that as a student representing the school district in activities, I am obligated to comply with the athletic handbook, including the code of conduct.
+SEMENT OF CONDUCT CODE senting the school district in activities, I am obligated to cluding the code of conduct.

-This means that I may not possess, use, or be at parties in the presence of alcohol, illicit drugs, or controlled substances at any time during the calendar year unless I am accompanied by a parent.
-I understand that this policy applies both during the school year and in the summer.
+drugs, or controlled substances , use, or be at parties in the presence of alcohol, illicit at any time during the calendar year unless I am rstand that this policy applies both during the school

 Signature of Student

 Printed Name of Student Date

-I understand that my student is oblig above. ated by this handbook, including th e statements
+I understand that my student is dabove. obligated by this handbook, including the statements

 Signature of Parent

 Printed Name of Parent Date

+Page 20 of 20